It’s a boy: Tahlequah’s baby orca is frolicking, healthy

 J57 is the second viable calf born to Tahlequah.
 Her first is J57’s brother, J47, born in 2010.

 The southern residents J, K, and L pods are endangered, with only 73 members in all, counting the new baby.
-The pods are overwhelmingly male, and hopes were high for a female.
+Hopes were high for a female.

 “Girls can be mothers,” said Ken Balcomb, founding director of the center.
 “And obviously you don’t need that many boys when you have two males that have fathered most of the offspring in this population.”